Skip to content

 pixi run houmao-mgr system-skills install --tool codex

-pixi run houmao-mgr system-skills install --tool claude,codex,copilot,gemini
+pixi run houmao-mgr system-skills install --tool claude,codex,kimi,copilot,universal

 pixi run houmao-mgr system-skills install --tool codex --home ~/.codex